Spine release date estimate, trailers, gameplay, and latest news

 Spine release date estimate

-Another big snag for fans hoping to see more of Spine any time soon is because of the developer’s other known projects.
 Nekki also has a Web3 NFT browser game and continuously supports its other mobile games, such as Shadow Fight Arena and the rest of the Shadow Fight series.
-Understandably, these projects take time.

 YouTube Thumbnail

-The first Spine trailer follows a woman, whose identity is unclear at this point.
+The very first full-fledged Spine trailer from 2021 follows a woman whose identity is unclear at this point.
 We see her clamber across skyscrapers in a futuristic town, all while drones and riot police attempt to track her down.
 Cornered on a roof, we see the soldiers through her digital vision.

 As the soldiers open fire, it's revealed that the woman running was an illusion this entire time and that her real form is hiding on a roof above.
 In the final few seconds, we see the woman fighting two adversaries who use some spinning momentum attack, as she uses multiple blades and guns to defend herself desperately.